tito21/website-sources/_posts/2020-02-24-How-this-site-is-build.md

 Jekyll ecosystem is a bit overkill for just converting Markdown to HTML especially in light of tools like [pandoc](https://pandoc.org).

 With this in mind I decided to write my own tool for generating websites.
+In design my new system I wanted to be as easy to use and flexible so the site can be ported with ease.
+Also the system should be properly documented and self explanatory.
+A problem I have with the previous system was that every six month or so when I update the blog I had to google how to preview something

 All it really is a python script for running pandoc with custom arguments.
+The script can read YAML frontmater of a page to customize its build processes.

 I first wrote a pandoc template to use a the foundation for the website that supports all the features I needed for my website (namely MathJax, syntax highlighting and general webpage footer and headers).
 Then the posts are converted to HTML using pandoc.

 ## Using pandoc to fill in variables

 ## Hosting on Github

-As I have no budged for a website every thing is hosted on Github.
+As I have no budget for a website every thing is hosted on Github.
 The site itself it a user's github at [https://github.com/tito21/tito21.github.io] and all the sources at [https://github.com/tito21/website-sources]